YouTube Series: “Emma Approved”

 I also really like the final payoff we get for a running joke we see throughout about flowers being romantic.
 Early on, Elton brings Harriet a new kind of yogurt and flowers for Emma.
 And it is only after the whole debacle comes to light that Emma has to re-orient herself with a new mantra: “Food means friendship.
 Flowers mean romance.”
 So it’s really great to see this come around again when Alex gives her flowers, and she, bewildered, says “But…flowers mean romance.”
 It’s very sweet.

 On a general note, I also found this romance much less voyeuristic and uncomfortable to see come to a head.
 I’m not sure why.
 It’s probably some combination of the increased screen time for the romantic hero.
 The fact that the Alex character is just much easier to see in a romance plot line than the version of Darcy we had in the other YouTube series.
 Or the simple fact that these actors had better chemistry.
 It also probably helps that we see their entire relationship progress and the fact that they are so comfortable with each other from the start makes the audience more comfortable as well.
 Lizzie and Darcy were so awkward together that it’s no wonder they made others uncomfortable watching them!

 Comedy – “For what do we live, but to make sport for our neighbors, and laugh at them in our turn?”

-In two weeks, I’ll review the 1995 movie of “Sense and Sensibility.”
+In two weeks, I’ll the first half of “Mansfield Park.”